 My gracious host had everything planned.
 While we were out and about, the meats were marinating in the refrigerator for a barbecue and relaxing evening at home.
 We had chicken, pork, sausages, salads, wine, and beer.

 Cheese and crackers are usually eaten after a meal as part of dessert.
 The cheese with the blue vein is Shropshire Blue, a soft cheese with a sharp strong flavor.
 The one in front is Wensleydale with cranberries and the other one is brie.

 I would like to take a moment here to thank my dearest friend and family for their most gracious hospitality.
 Hopefully, I will see them again in a couple of years.

 The next morning, armed with a GPS (Global Positioning System), hubby and I set out to visit Highclere Castle, the film location for Downton Abbey.
 This castle is still partly lived in today by the current (8th) Earl and Countess of Carnarvon.
 It was fun to be in the rooms seen in the television series.
 The visit took a good part of the day and we had lunch “downstairs” in the tearoom.
 No pictures, eating, or drinking were allowed “upstairs”.

 We spent the evening in Reading by the River Thames.

-Dinner that evening was delicious and spicy Northern Indian food.
+Dinner that evening was delicious and spicy Indian, Nepali food.

 The following day, I took the train up to the university city of Oxford to meet up with a fellow blogger and friend.